History of the Aluminium Alloy V8

 Those then are the major applications of the Rover engine.
 There have of course been countless other applications to specials and one-offs, and many developments of the engine in competition work, but the unit stands out for its reliability, its kindliness to different mounting brackets (nothing seems to vibrate and fall off in service) and its durability.
 The army made all sorts of demands on it for the application to the new military V8 Land Rover, even demanding that the soldiers must be able to stand on it to service it.
 It has taken all the abuse without complaint, and sadly for British engine designers remains one of the best engines we have ever seen in British cars.

-(British V8 editor's note: The cutaway drawing displayed above was included with our copy of the original Autocar article.
-We added photos, selected from our files and from other sources, and also added captions.)
+British V8 editor's note: The cutaway drawing displayed above was included with our copy of the original Autocar article.
+We added photos, selected from our files and from other sources, and also added captions.
+On the advice of automotive historian and writer Aaron Severson, we corrected Autocar's misspelling of two names: the Vice President and General Manager of GM's Buick Division was Ed Rollert (not Rollart) and the Senior Engineer who led the design of the aluminium V8 and came to England to help Rover's conversion work was Joe Turlay (not Turley).

 This article is part of a set of SIX articles about Rover!
 If you enjoyed this article, check out: